danielb42/kubeswitch/README.md

 ~~Have a look at [kubeswitch-lite](https://github.com/danielb42/kubeswitch/tree/master/cmd/kubeswitch-lite), which does not discover namespaces but instead works on user-defined namespaces.~~ (Update 07/2020: Sorry, kubeswitch-lite is not available at the moment as the configuration process was quite error-prone (and thus a PITA for the user).
 It may come back some day.)

 ## Config
 Read from the default location `~/.kube/config`.
-If not present, the location is read from environment variable `KUBECONFIG`.
-That can contain multiple locations separated by `:` from where configs are merged together.
+If not present, the location is read from environment variable `KUBECONFIG` (remember to `export`).
+That env variable can contain multiple locations separated by `:` from where configs are merged together.

 ## Run
 | Run... | to... |